obinnadyke/fobrain/README.md

 ## Why Choose Fobrain?

 - **Scalable and Customizable**: Fobrain can be tailored to fit the unique needs of Universities, Polytechnics, Colleges, High Schools, Elementary educational establishments, and more.
-- **Global Reach**: Available in widely used English language, making it adaptable for schools across the globe.
+- **Global Reach**: Being online and available in widely used English language makes Fobrain easily accessible and adaptable for schools across the globe.
-- **Mobile-Responsive Design**: Fully responsive on web, mobile, and tablet devices, ensuring seamless access anytime, anywhere.
+- **Mobile-Responsive Design**: Fobrain is fully responsive on web, mobile, and tablet devices, ensuring seamless access anytime, anywhere across platforms (PC, IOS and Android).

 ## Key Features